JonathanReyess/koala/README.md

 ---

+Video Links
+Demo Video

+[Direct link to your project demonstration video]

+Technical Walkthrough

+[Direct link to your technical explanation video]

+---

 ### Development Details

 A detailed Jupyter Notebook is included in the `notebook/` folder, providing a full walkthrough of video preprocessing, feature extraction, and model training (run on Google Colab using an NVIDIA T4 GPU).